Updated July 10, 2023

 How Does Offshoring Work?

 The parent company thoroughly analyzes the work scope to initiate the offshoring process.
 After multiple rounds of meetings and consultations, the company creates detailed documentation that elaborates on the specifics of the operational requirements, such as job role, work hours, KPIs, etc. Once the requirements are finalized, the company determines the cost involved in the process.
 After setting up the offshore unit, the parent company can focus on its core business operations while the foreign unit oversees offshored activities.
 In some cases, the parent company can also enjoy the benefits of favorable tax policies and other incentives that help the bottom line to a great extent.

 Now, let us look at some real-life examples currently available today.

 People.ai is a software company that uses machine learning technologies to accelerate B2B sales.
 It went for offshoring to hire exceptionally talented engineers who are good at developing AI algorithms.
-Accordingly, the San-Francisco-based company decided to set up its R&D unit in Ukraine.
+Accordingly, the San Francisco-based company set up its R&D unit in Ukraine.

 Types of Offshoring

 The offshoring process can be divided into two broad categories as follows: